elgohr-update/cboulanger-docker-phpfarm/README.md

 ==================

 > Notice: this fork has been adapted for the build of https://github.com/cboulanger/bibliograph.
 It only builds
-> Versions 7.x. with PEAR and the additional PHP-YAZ extension
+> Versions 7.x. with PEAR and the additional PHP-YAZ extension.

 This is a build file to create a [phpfarm](https://github.com/fpoirotte/phpfarm) setup.
 The resulting docker image will run Apache on different ports with different PHP versions accessed via FCGI.
 The different PHP CLI binaries are accessible as well.